By B.L. Ochman

 - Substitute for marketing strategy

-A Twitter campaign, or a Facebook page that announces your weekly specials is not a marketing strategy.
+A Twitter campaign, or a Facebook page that announces your weekly specials is not a marketing strategy is itself but just a part of a bigger digital marketing strategy that require a lot more effort, focus and drive to yield results.

 - Succeed without top management buy-in